alabecki/Propositional-Logic-Assistant-/README.txt

 0. Introduction
 _____________________________________________________________________________________

-The Propositional Logic Assistant (PLA) is designed to assist undergrate students in computing science in to acquire a solid understandign of Propositional
+The Propositional Logic Assistant (PLA) is designed to assist undergraduate students in computing science in to acquire a solid understanding of Propositional Logic.
-Logic.

 _____________________________________________________________________________________

-1. Installation
+0. Installation

 To run the program, a computer must have Python 3.x installed.
 The program was written on Python 3.6 but may run correctly on older versions.
 Version 3.4 or higher, however, is recommended.
 The program can be opened in on the command-line in Windows or Linux machines.

 In the command line, go to the directory in which you have placed the folder containing the program and type:

-	python PLA.py
+	python main.py

 (If you have Anaconda installed on your computer you need only type “z_main.py”)

+If both Python 2 and Python 3 are installed on your system you may need to write as follows:

+	python3 main.py

 The program makes use of the logic module from the sympy library.
 It is recommended that the user employ pip when installing Python libraries.
 To